BUGS-NYU/schedge/CONTRIBUTING.md

 ### Before Creating a PR
 - Making sure that the code compiles and test your code.
 - Format your code with [clang-format](https://github.com/mprobst/ClangFormatIJ/).

+## Comment Annotations
+The codebase uses the following annotations in the comments:

+- `@HelpWanted` - We need contributors for this code
+- `@TODO` - We need to finish this code
+- `@Performance` - This area can be tweaked/rewritten to improve performance
+- `@CodeOrg` - We should reorganize this code